thenerdery/dot-net-standards/Solution_Structure.md

    5. Assembly Name (if a single component)
    6. Assembly File Name (if a single component)
    7. Root Namespace

+#### Projects

+Projects SHOULD follow the naming convention: Client.Application.Component.Module

+> e.g. Acme.Explosives.OrderApi.Core

+If a solution combines several components a more generic name MAY be used.

+> e.g. Acme.Explosives.Core project that contains core behavior for several components.

+The same name SHOULD be used for

+   1. Project Name
+   2. Project Folder Name
+   3. Project Namespace
+   4. Assembly Name
+   5. Assembly File Name

 ### Web Application projects